Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-87-waves-on-the-horizon.md

 “Don’t be so hard on ‘yerself.
 Les’ jus’ say *‘not like ‘ya were.’* Righteous has you beat now.”

-“I know,” Adam sighed, “he’s beat me good and hard. *Literally* just the other day, sorta settling an old score---I had it comin’ so don’t worry.
+“I know,” Adam sighed, “he’s beat me good and hard. *Literally* just the other day, sorta settling an old score - I had it comin’ so don’t worry.
 He’s a *fuck* of a lot faster an’ stronger now than I ever was, too.”

 “‘Cuz he’s way fuckin’ bigger’n you an’ he’s still packin’ on th’ size an’ conditioning.
 Fuckin’ impressive.
 Biggest surprise though?
 Fuckin’ Yan Given-Man!
 Once y’all got serious?
 Balls!”